Alonso-del-Arte/chess/doc/Terminology.md

 captured one of that player's pieces.
 There's no capturing the same piece twice in a single game of regular chess (that might occur in the crazyhouse variant, but it's unlikely to be referred to as a recapture).
+* **Relative pin** &mdash; A pin in which a piece protects a more valuable piece that is not the king.
+For example, a knight protecting a queen from capture.
+A player subject to a relative pin may choose to ignore the pin.
+While that may be strategically disadvantageous, it is not against the rules of the game.
 * **Rook** &mdash; A piece shaped like a tower, capable of moving in straight lines provided there are no pieces of its own side in the way.
 Each player gets two of them.
 At the beginning of the game, the four rooks are placed on the four